Harlinn/Harlinn.Windows/DotNet/Tools/Harlinn.MSSql.Tool/Readme.md

 # Features

-- Import table, view and stored procedure definitions from an existing database.
+- Import table, view and stored procedure definitions from an existing database into an xml file.
+- Generate SQL scripts for creating the imported tables.
+  - This feature is useful for verification of the imported table definitions, and the generated SQL script must be carefully reviewed before it's applied to a database.
-- Generate SQL scripts for creating tables and stored procedures for CRUD operations.
+- Generate SQL scripts to create stored procedures for create, update and delete operations.
-- Generate strongly typed C# classes for reading data from tables, views, stored procedures and sql queries.
+- Generate thin C# wrapper classes for reading data from tables and views.
-- Generate C# code for inserting, updating and deleting data from tables using the generated stored procedures.
+- Generate thin C# code for inserting, updating and deleting data from tables using the generated stored procedures.

+# Planned Features

-- Generate C# code for executing the imported stored procedures.
+- Generate C# wrapper classes for the imported stored procedures.
+- Generate C# wrapper classes for SQL queries.
+- Entity Framework support.

 The generated code should be copied into your own projects and modified as needed.

 See [AdventureWorks](https://github.com/Harlinn/Harlinn.Windows/tree/master/DotNet/Examples/SqlClient/AdventureWorks) for
 an example of code generated using this tool.

+It's also quite interesting to observe how well copilot works with the generated code, as it seems to understand the patterns used in the generated code quite well.

 # Requirements